cmccormack/upload-file-size/README.md

 # Image Search Abstraction Layer
-A full stack JavaScript app that gets the file size for an uploaded image.
+A full stack JavaScript app that gets the file size for an uploaded file.
 [Try it out](https://upfilesize.glitch.me/)

 **Objective:** Build a full stack JavaScript app that is functionally similar to [this](https://aryanj-file-size.herokuapp.com/).